RunestoneInteractive/RunestoneServer/source/PythonModules/modules.rst

                 :shortname: interactivepython
                 :identifier: mods_333

 #.
-Search for a way to calculate an approximation for **pi**.
+Search on the internet for a way to calculate an approximation for **pi**.
+There are many that use simple arithmetic.
 Write a program to compute the approximation and then print that value as well as the value of ``math.pi`` from the math module.

     .. actex:: ex_mod_4